x-mint/see-me/README.md

 **Server**: Google Cloud

-SeeMe is based on open source technology and supports the integration of other platforms and services.

 ## Challenges we ran into
-Different dataset structures
+* Different dataset structures and labeling types that we encountered during our quick testing stages on various data resources was challenging to adapt our pre-processing steps and fine-tuning our models.

-We first planned SeeMe only as an embedded system and looked for the component how to make it easy to test and more engaging within workers and technology.
+* We first planned SeeMe only as an embedded system and looked for the component how to make it easy to test and more engaging within workers and technology.
 This motivated us to start with an app.

 ## Accomplishments that we're proud of
 * We developed a product prototype in a very short amount of time as a team.